Emmy Noether AG Raffel

 Dr. Gernot Poschet, Centre for Organismal Studies, Metabolomics Core Technology Platform (MCTP), Heidelberg University

 Dr. Stefano Casola, IFOM, the FIRC Institute of Molecular Oncology, Milan, Italy

-We are currently looking for excellent Postdocs, PhD students and MD students.
-Please send your application to firstname.lastname@example.org
+We are recruiting highly motivated PhD and MD students.
+Please contact firstname.lastname@example.org

 AM Paczulla*, K. Rothfelder*, S. Raffel*, M. Konantz, J. Steinbacher, H. Wang, C. Tandler, M. Mbarga, T. Schaefer, M. Falcone, E. Nievergall, D. Dorfel, P. Hanns, JR Passweg, C. Lutz, A. Schwaller, R. Zeiser, BR Blazar, MA Caligiuri, S. Dirnhofer, P. Lundberg, L. Kanz, L. Quintanilla- Martinez, A. Steinle, A. Trumpp, HR Salih, C. Lengerke (2019).
 Absence of NKG2D ligands defines leukaemia stem cells and mediates their immune evasion.
 Nature 572(7768):254-259. *equal contribution